northpolesec/santa/docs/concepts/mode.md

 will prevent all unknown binaries from running.
 This means that if the binary has no rules or scopes that apply, then it will be blocked.

+##### Standalone mode

+When Santa is in Standalone Mode it will allow the user to approve their own binaries provided they authenticate biometrically with Touch ID.
+Upon a successful authentication Santa will then add a `SigningID` rule for the binary if it is validly signed and a `BINARY` if it is not signed at all.

+When paired with Lockdown, it allows a user to quickly self approve in lieu of using a sync service.
+If one is using a sync service Events will still be sent up to that sync service.

+{: .note}
+Standalone mode will not override explicit block rules when Santa is configured to use a sync service nor will it override static rules.

 ##### Changing Modes

 There are two ways to change the running mode: changing the configuration